John Minto, Managing Director

 Cynthia J. Ticao, Performance Director: Research and Advocacy

-As Performance Director: Research and Advocacy, Dr Cynthia Ticao coordinates all activities related to Gede’s 2016-2017 programme: (1) the BasicNeeds franchise project, working with HIV self-help groups to assist mentally ill persons and their carers in selected communities, (2) developing approaches to treatment and care using culturally adapted mental health screening tools which will benefit vulnerable children, and, (3) the writing and dissemination of Gede’s 2015 Prevalence Study on Depression, Alcohol Use, and Suicidality Among a Sample of the HIV Population in Abuja, FCT.
+As Performance Director: Research and Advocacy, Dr Cynthia Ticao coordinates all activities related to Gede’s 2016-2017 programme: (1) the BasicNeeds franchise project, working with HIV self-help groups to assist mentally ill persons and their carers in selected communities, (2) developing approaches to treatment and care using culturally adapted mental health screening tools which will benefit vulnerable children, and, (3) the writing, publication, and dissemination of Gede’s 2015 Prevalence Study on Depression, Alcohol Use, and Suicidality Among a Sample of the HIV Population in Abuja, FCT.
 Dr Ticao works with the Senior Management Team to promote Gede’s initiatives and to search for appropriate funding opportunities.

 Dr Ticao completed her PhD in Psychology from McGill University (Montreal, Quebec, Canada) and her MA in Psychology (University of the Philippines).
 She taught undergraduate and graduate Psychology courses at the University in the Philippines Visayas for 20 years, where she took on other responsibilities Director of the UPV Learning Resource Center, Director of Alumni Relations, and Chair of the Division of Social Sciences.
 She was a member of research teams focused on Filipino wellbeing, fishing communities, and nutrition and is the author of “Introduction to Psychology”, published by the UP Open University Press (2004).